How to Make a Street-Sign Window Box

 Attach the window box to the building with screws.

-Add potting soil to the window box, then add plants.
 Reduce the weight of the window box by filling the bottom third of the box with pinecones, crushed milk jugs or other lightweight yet bulky items.
 Top the filler with potting soil and plants.
+Remember to water frequently, especially as the season gets warmer.